-There is no question that Royal Mansour is the nicest place available to stay in Morocco.
-However, the price is reflective of this, as their cheapest riads run about $1,200 per night during the low season.
+There is no question that Royal Mansour is the nicest place available to stay in all of Morocco, and arguably one of the best properties in the entire world.
+Continually ranked number one by big travel names like Conde Nast and Travel + Leisure, Royal Mansour is sure to blow you away.
+However, the price is reflective of this, as their cheapest riads run about $1,200 per night during the low season (which is astronomically expensive for Morocco, but if you're from the States like me, might not sound too bad for extreme luxury).
 Don’t let the price derail you though; it is such a magical place that if you have the opportunity to splurge—even if just for one night—you should try to do it just to be able to experience this place once.

 Quite possibly the most photogenic hotel on earth, Riad BE is an Instagrammer’s heaven.
 The entire Riad is adorned with stunning colorful tiles in different patterns.
 Everything from the floor to the walls to the ceiling is tiled.
 Ornate lanterns hang from chains from the ceiling and candles are lit all over.
 There is also intricate ironwork and hand-carved doors and window coverings.
 The interior courtyard with the pool in the middle serves as a communal meeting place, with books to borrow, several seating areas, and the cutest little cats and kittens roaming around wanting to play.
 The rooms are absolutely adorable—tufted bedding, beautiful rugs, curtains hung from the ceiling to frame the bed, and one-of-a-kind, hand painted furniture in bright colors.
 Everything is so chic and tastefully decorated.